I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 Some examples are the Faerie Scroll that let you see enemy names when you hit them, or amulets or charms that modify your powers, weapons, or abilities in other ways.
 Even a simple magnet power/item is something I look forward to finding (if it isn't on by default, which is actually my preferred way of doing currency collection — give me back my currency, damned spike pits!).

-While (almost) never a dealbreaker, there is something very distracting about inconsistent or incoherent visuals in a videogame.
+While (almost) never a dealbreaker, there is something very distracting about inconsistent or incoherent visuals in a videogame, especially when the game is created using pixel art.

 This can be something as simple as a game having that "Unity Asset Store" piecemeal look, where tilesets for different biomes are clearly by different artists, and pixel sizes or shading styles don't match across the various game objects — which I understand, by the way!
 I do appreciate that not everyone can either draw or afford to pay for an artist to create art for them!